 Please keep in mind, sinkage results will vary depending on your weight and body type.
 As a reference point, I am fairly uniform and weight about 140 pounds.

 - Shipping – Free shipping within the United States; most orders will arrive within 5-10 days, compressed in a box

 I would recommend the Sierra mattress to sleepers who:

-- Enjoy a medium firm mattress – the Brentwood Home Sierra mattress falls between a 6.5 out of 10 on the firmness scale (10 being the most firm)
+- Enjoy a medium feel – The Brentwood Home Sierra mattress falls at a 5 out of 10 on the firmness scale (10 being the most firm).

-Need more information or are you ready to buy?
+Need more information or ready to buy?
 Visit BrentwoodHome.com.